Student Complaint Resolution

 Haverford College makes every effort to resolve student complaints internally, using informal processes as well as formal policies and procedures.
 Students should fully utilize the appropriate avenues, listed below, to address their complaints or concerns.

-- Academic Concerns Regarding Faculty Conduct or Grades: Complaints of this nature should be directed to the Office of Academic Affairs.
+- Academic Concerns Regarding Faculty Conduct or Grades: Complaints of this nature should be directed to the Office of the Provost.

 - Access and Disability Services: Complaints regarding accommodations can be made under the ADS Grievance Policy.